 There is no end of literature on rifles for Africa and it is not the intention here to reproduce the virtues of different makes or calibres.
-It is the aim here to give an overview of practical features for a hunting rifle intended for use in Africa and all topics related to bringing your rifle to Africa.
+It is the aim here to give an overview of practical features for a hunting rifle intended for use in Africa.

 Rifles For Africa And Hunting Basics

 - The rifle you use to hunt Africa is a personal choice but make sure you know it well and are comfortable shooting with it.